2005-07 KX250 2 stroke (PN. KX250-1 & KX250-2)

 top jam nut from the right side, then grasp the

 at the bottom and turn the spring and the nut at the same time. **You may

 have to put some lube on the shock threads to allow the nut to turn freely.

 Turning the spring/nut "clockwise" increases the preload and decreases

-the sag. **Do not forget to tighten the jam nut with the punch after setting
+the sag. **Do not forget to tighten

-of the front, the handlebars can be spaced up by
+For additional lowering of the front, the handlebars can be spaced up by

 installing a washer of 1/4" max thickness on top of the flanged washer

-to be slid up farther but is not recommended unless you require quicker steering.
+to be slid up farther but is not recommended unless

+require quicker steering.
 Remember, lessening the rear race sag or sliding

 the fork tubes up will make the steering quicker and the opposite will

 slow the steering.
 Disclaimer: Do not slide the forks up more

 than the stock handlebars with the 1/4" spacers will

 you like what the KoubaLink does for your suspension, please tell everyone,

 if you do not, please tell us.
 We can be contacted at our email address

 below and are always interested in your questions or comments.